 Artist Statement

 I work with the figure because of its visual familiarity and because of its uncompromising presence when it exists in space with us.
 Clay is the material for the figure because of the qualities it embodies in wet, dry, and fired states, which can represent the vulnerable and malleable nature of human life.
-Wet clay is a metaphor for the spiritual potential in human beings for growth and a possible “molding” of one’s life into something beautiful and substantial.
+Wet clay is a metaphor for the potential in human beings for growth and a possible “molding” of one’s life into something beautiful and significant.
 And the transformative power of fire makes the once fragile clay, everlasting.